Schopenhauer's Ethics: Compassion

 enjoyment, purely as such, is very apt to raise the envy, to which every man is prone, and which has its place among the anti-moral forces enumerated above.

-promptings of Compassion.
-The explanation of the possibility of this extraordinary phaenomenon is, however, not so easy; nor is it to be reached by the path of pure
+The explanation of the possibility of this extraordinary phaenomenon is, however, not so easy; nor is it to be reached by the path of pure psychology, as Cassina

-been indicated.
-The general rule by which to test such conduct, and which, consequently, is the leading principle of Ethics, I have already enlarged upon in the
+general rule by which to test such conduct, and which, consequently, is the leading principle of Ethics, I have already enlarged upon in the foregoing Part, and

-foregoing Part, and enunciated as follows: Neminem laede; immo omnes, quantum potes, juva (Do harm to no-one; but rather help all people, as far as lies in your
+enunciated as follows: Neminem laede; immo omnes, quantum potes, juva (Do harm to no-one; but rather help all people, as far as lies in your power.)
+As this

 Schopenhauer's analysis here is incomplete because he chose to disregard the case of an individual acting to harm himself; it